 With 52% between the ages of 24-34 (boomers are MIA), 57% have a four year college degree and a 88% have purchased a product they’ve pinned, win an average 105 repins on each image shared.

-If you want the plain vanilla basic platform review of Pinterest check out our marketing platform reviews for a more baseline review.
-Here are five critical marketing inflection points for brands that want to thrive on Pinterest.
+If you want the plain vanilla basic platform review of Pinterest check out our top 25 marketing platform reviews.

 Great Pinterest marketing is just content marketing and curation – (don’t overthink) and great content trumps everything else on Pinterest.